dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 simply paying others to influence informational mappings in the minds of consumers and it's expensive.

-- degrees of universiality of symbols
-  - symbols that are only known to a geographic region
-  - symbols whose meaning changes through time permanently
-    - symobls whose meaning through time changes cyclicly

-- an example of a universal symbol

-- Reestablish the definition of the Origin of Semiotics.
-  - is there some "most powerful" sign in semiotics?
+### (in context of probablistic, ergodic programs)

+I've been working on a theory of metanomics, which describes any genomic system in terms of a probabilistically dynamical state-machine which transitions between various metastates with ergodic stablization.
+The true power of this paradigm for genomics is that it extends to the human mind.
+It is incredibly useful for artificial intelligence, but also for modeling, quantifying and predicting psychosocial cultural dynamics.
+In magnitude, it is the equivalent to Einstein's insights into relativity, but for genomics, cognition and the human mind ... *not that anyone will ever give me a fuck'n opportunity in this world.*

+The insights garnered from this perspective are beautiful.
+The inner workings of Genomics and the human mind begin to come into focus and everything makes sense.
+You develop a greater appreciation for God's work in the world.
+These dynamical state-machines can be designed like programs and they operate autonomously.
+It is a completely novel paradigm for programming, as far as I can see.
+In genomics, much work as been done to put forth to develop models which stand alongside this paradigm, but none are completely able capture the behavior of all units and subunits of the system.
+No paradigm of genomic programming that I've heard of accounts for the importance of spatially distributed state.

+### (the most universal symbol)

+Is there a most powerful sign in semiotics, as mapped within humanity?
-  - It's not the instantiation of a sign.
-It is higher-order metasign.
-The Origin of Semiotics is symmetry.
+Yes, but it's not the instantiation of a sign.
+It is a higher-order metasign.
+It is symmetry and this is the Origin of Semiotics.
 Again, this implies origin in the cartesian sense as well Beginning.
+This origin in the "space" of semiotics also has connections to abstract algebra, number theory, galois theory, category theory and it is the unifying center of everything.

 ### The Shepherd as a Universal Symbol